 A Den was made from the existing breezeway and maid's room, axially arranged as an extension of the Kitchen.
 A furr-down from the Kitchen was extended into the Den's ceiling plane as a way of connecting the spaces; two skylights were added to brighten the interior and continue an axial progression.

 The Dining Room was treated with a more elaborate interior, continuing some of the themes from the other spaces, but also existing on its own terms.
 New lighting was introduced, and the formality of the space was developed by cross-axial symmetry, overlaid with localized asymmetries to accommodate its relation to other adjacent spaces.
 A serving Buffet that has access to the Kitchen's Bar is an example of this formal interplay, combining within its form the resolution of both conditions.

 'CLICK' on images for Caption and to review in Sequence.

+Regulating Lines + Proportions re-formed the Existing into an integrated Composition.
+Two Center Line alignments perpendicular to one another articulate the relationship to connect spaces.
 The 'new' Den & Pool Changing Room align perimeter circulation, the cross-axis is literally the center of the Kitchen, yet aligns through the Bar into the Formal Dining Room.

+The overhead light cove aligns with the entry into the Formal Dining Room beyond (L).
 The Informal Dining table has a view into the Garden/Pool; the pair of small windows are so the Family Dog had a view to the interior.